Shivamrut/MySpace/Readme.md

-# Simple Template for React.js only project
+# Simple Template for MERN project
 ***
 ## View branches for projects